 At a size 15 (edit: at age 18, it’s now a size 16) shoe, ordering them online is our only option.
 Thank goodness we live in a day and age where that is possible.
 Certain shoes that he may like only make some styles up to a 13 or 14 and a certain athletic shoe that runs small does not fit in a 15.

 His inseam is a 36.
 There is one department store that sometimes carries Levi’s in this length.
 His preference for American Eagle must be ordered.
 Luckily, there is a store in the mall for returns because we learned which cuts worked through trial and error.
 A lot of teen brand T-shirts are a hit or miss on if they are long enough for his torso.
 Big and Tall sections don’t help, it seems to mean tall and round.
 So we hunt for athletic fit.

-Another observations with a tall child is the fact they they will always be asked if they play basketball.
-Always.
+Another observation with a tall child is the fact they will always be asked if they play basketball.

 Where does it come from?

 We are always asked where he gets his height.

 Lots of times from complete strangers.